warrenchu/Google_FooBar_challenges/README.md

 # Google_FooBar_challenges
 Google's Foobar challenges.
 For educational purposes only.

-The solutions are located in the /src/ folder.
+My solutions are located in the /src/ folder.
+Note that some levels have multiple challenges.

+I am using Java for this.